Slicing Unbalanced Optimal Transport: Introduction

-\textbf{Contributions.} In this paper, we present the first general framework combining UOT and slicing.
-Our main contribution is the introduction of two novel sliced variants of UOT, respectively called \emph{Sliced UOT ($\SUOT$)} and \emph{Unbalanced Sliced OT ($\RSOT$)}.
-SUOT and $\RSOT$ both leverage one-dimensional projections and the newly-proposed implementation of UOT in 1D \cite{sejourne2022faster}, but differ in the penalization used to relax the constraint on the equality of masses: $\RSOT$ essentially performs a global reweighting of the inputs measures $(\al,\be)$, while $\SUOT$ reweights each projection of $(\al, \be)$.
-Our work builds upon the Frank-Wolfe-type method~\cite{frank1956algorithm} recently proposed in~\cite{sejourne2022faster} to efficiently compute GHK between univariate measures, an instance of UOT which has not yet been combined with slicing.
-We derive the associated theoretical properties, along with the corresponding fast and GPU-friendly algorithms.
-We demonstrate its versatility and efficiency on challenging experiments, where slicing is considered on a non-Euclidean hyperbolic manifold, as a similarity measure for document classification, or for computing barycenters of geoclimatic data.
+\textbf{Contributions.} In this paper, we present the first general framework combining UOT and slicing between arbitrary distributions.
+Our main contribution is the introduction of two novel sliced variants of UOT, called \emph{Sliced UOT} ($\SUOT$) and \emph{Unbalanced Sliced OT} ($\RSOT$). $\SUOT$ and $\RSOT$ are both defined as regularized OT problems which leverage one-dimensional projections, but differ on how they relax the mass preservation constraint: $\RSOT$ essentially performs a global reweighting of the inputs measures $(\al,\be)$, while $\SUOT$ reweights each projection of $(\al, \be)$.
+We provide a theoretical analysis of $\SUOT$ and $\RSOT$, which reveals that they share topological properties with UOT while being statistically more efficient in high-dimensional regimes, thanks to the slicing operation.
+Additionally, we propose fast and GPU-friendly algorithms to compute $\SUOT$ and $\RSOT$, based on the (non-trivial) dual derivation of our $\SUOT$ and $\RSOT$ losses and a Frank-Wolfe strategy \citep{sejourne2022faster}.
+Finally, we illustrate the efficiency of our framework on various experiments: we deploy $\SUOT$ and $\RSOT$ to compare distributions on non-Euclidean hyperbolic manifolds, classify documents, transfer image colors and aggregate large-scale geophysical data, and discuss their advantages over existing approaches.

-\textbf{Outline.} In \Cref{sec:background}, we provide background knowledge on UOT and sliced OT (SOT).
-In \Cref{sec:theory}, we define our two new loss functions ($\SUOT$ and $\RSOT$) and prove their metric, topological, statistical and duality properties in wide generality.
-We then detail in \Cref{sec:implem} the numerical implementation of $\SUOT$ and $\RSOT$ based on the Frank-Wolfe algorithm.
-We investigate their empirical performance on hyperbolic and geophysical data as well as document classification in \Cref{sec:xp}.
+\textbf{Outline.} In \Cref{sec:background}, we provide background knowledge on unbalanced OT and sliced OT.
+In \Cref{sec:theory}, we introduce our new loss functions ($\SUOT$ and $\RSOT$) and prove their metric, topological, statistical and duality properties in wide generality.
+We then explain in \Cref{sec:implem} how to compute $\SUOT$ and $\RSOT$ via a Frank-Wolfe-based approach.
+We finally analyze the performance of $\SUOT$ and $\RSOT$ on different practical tasks in \Cref{sec:xp}.